Overdose-Digital/magento2-optimizer/README.md

 ## Functionality
 ### Main features
 - Moves all js script in the bottom of page.
 Add html attribute `nodefer` to JS to skip moving.
+- Loading JS scripts with a delay.
+Add html attribute `nolazy` to JS to skip moving.
 - Remove Base Url from pages.
 Saves 55 bites on default Magento installation.
 Execution time about 0.000188 sec.
 So check profit if you decide enable it.
 - Adds default html attribute `loading="lazy"` to all images.
 Add html attribute `nolazy` to image to skip loadind lazy.
 - Features can be turned on separately, or work both at the same time.
 - All features can be disabled for specific page by controller/action name or by URL path.
-- Loading JS scripts with a delay.

 ## Configurations:
 - `od_optimizer/move_js_bottom_page/*`.
 JS options.
 Enabled by default.